$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 Planning Your Budget

-For renewals, factor in the recurring cost every 18 months.
+For renewals, factor in the recurring cost based on the actual EAD expiration date.
 Set aside funds starting 6 months before your EAD expires so the filing fee isn't a barrier to meeting the 180-day filing deadline.

-The H-4 EAD Career Continuity Toolkit includes a premium processing ROI worksheet to help you calculate whether the $1,780 fee makes financial sense based on your specific expiration date, service center, and income.
+The H-4 EAD Career Continuity Toolkit includes a premium processing ROI worksheet to help you calculate whether the employer's $2,965 I-129 fee makes financial sense based on your specific expiration date, service center, and household income.

 Get Your Free US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist